Wales warned against picking Francis

 The claims were made in an open letter by Professor Bill Ribbans and Professor Fairclough, who used to work with the Welsh Rugby Union.

+The letter claimed that "there were 12 Criteria 1 signs and symptoms with six possibly observed on video and the remaining five identified during the on-field assessment".

+The two doctors claim "the typical observation on video are confirmed loss of consciousness, suspected loss of consciousness, convulsion, tonic posturing, balance disturbance/ataxia and clearly dazed".

-Fairclough has again urged Wales not to pick Francis against France.
+In a separate article, Prof Fairclough has again urged Wales not to pick Francis against France.

 "Like any Welsh fan I want to see Tomas Francis in the Welsh team, because he's a terrific player and would be key against a very good French side," said Prof Fairclough.